 We don't know who wrote the Book of Tobit, but he may have been a Jew living in Egypt during the Diaspora (period of Babylonian and Assyrian exile) in the 3rd or 4th century B.C.
-Given its exact details of geography and chronology, Tobit is best described as a recounting of events that really happened to one family.
-However we cannot exclude the possibility that some passages of Tobit are fictitious; for the author's ultimate purpose was to convey spiritual and moral teaching rather than history alone.
+Given the book's geographical detail and historical chronology, scholars judge that the Book of Tobit describes an episode of something that really happened to one family.
+However, we cannot exclude the possibility that some passages of Tobit are fictitious; for the author's purpose was to convey spiritual and moral teaching rather than a history alone.

 Tobit himself was a devout and wealthy Israelite living among the captives deported to Nineveh from the northern kingdom of Israel in 721 B.C.
 A man of exceptional piety and charity, Tobit had buried some of his fellow Jews who had been executed by the king.
-Soon after this selfless act, Tobit loses nearly everything: his eyesight, his friends, the support of his wife, and his property.
+Soon after this selfless act, Tobit loses nearly everything: his eyesight; his friends; the support of his wife, and his properties.
 Under such severe stress Tobit begs God to allow him to die because life holds no more promise for him.

-At around the same time Tobit's relative, Raguel, is saddened to see his daughter Sarah reproached by her maids.
-Sarah's maids mock her because each of her seven husbands died on their successive wedding nights, slain it was believed by the demon, Asmodeus.
+At around the same time a relative, Raguel, is saddened to see his own daughter Sarah reproached by her maids because each of her seven husbands died on their successive wedding nights, slain it was believed by the demon, Asmodeus.
 Like Tobit, Sarah prays for God to end her life.
-God listens to both Tobit and Sarah and comes to their aid.

-Indeed God sends his angel Raphael to accompany and guide Tobit's son Tobias to Raguel's house.
+God listens to both Tobit and Sarah and sends his angel Raphael to accompany and guide Tobit's son Tobias to the house of Raguel.
 Along the way the angel saves Tobias from a dangerous fish and suggests Tobias marry Sarah.
 He also gives him the means to cure his father's blindness.
 In fact everything that the angel Raphael predicts happens: Tobias marries Sarah, who is now freed from demonic influence; and Tobit miraculously recovers his sight as Raphael returns with the young married couple to Nineveh.